 largest line after a considerable period, depending on their

 age.
 The HECM that provides the largest initial line may not

 be the one that provides the largest future line.

 Seniors with well-formulated retirement objectives can use

 my kosher HECM reverse mortgage calculator to find the

-relevant decision variables for HECMs offered by up to 9
+relevant decision variables for HECMs offered by multiple

 competing lenders.
 If they don’t know what their needs are,

 however, the calculator won’t do them much good.
 It has